GarciaInes/Scrum-Mastering/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to Scrum-Mastery and its packages, which are hosted in the Scrum-Mastery on GitHub.
+The following is a set of guidelines for contributing to Scrum-Mastery and its repository, which are hosted in the Scrum-Mastery on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 In the [README file](https://github.com/GarciaInes/Scrum-Mastery/blob/main/README.md) you will find the purpose and goal of this open project, also brief how to use GitHub.